LjubicaLoncarek/Mono/ai-assisted-testing/ADDITIONAL_BUGS.md

 [AI-assisted]
 BUG_2

-Title:
+Title: To long processing time for uploading an album background image.
-Description: Failed to upload the background image for the new album..
+Description: When creating a new album the application asks for a background photo.
+When a jpeg image is selected it takes about half a minute to process the upload request which seams way to long for such a task.
 Severity: Critical
 Priority: High